The Frugal Girls

 I love the simplicity of crockpot cooking, and this Crockpot Cranberry Chicken Recipe is one of our family’s favorite Easy Crockpot Recipes!

-The combination of tangy whole berry cranberries, flavor-packed dry onion soup mix, and sweet Catalina dressing creates an unexpected sauce that is seriously addicting.
-Then when you serve this chicken up with a side of mashed potatoes or stuffing, it can really feel like Thanksgiving and Christmas any day of the year!
+The combination of tangy whole berry cranberries, flavor-packed dry onion soup mix, and sweet Catalina dressing create an unexpected sauce that is simply divine.

 Crockpot Cranberry Chicken Recipe